da4all/da4all.github.io/_cards/telling-counter-stories-with-data.md

   author:
   date:
   license: "License Type: CC BY"
   citation: "Tinnell, John.
 'Telling Counterstories with Data.'
-Data Advocacy For All"
+Data Advocacy For All.
+2024."
 ---
 ## Overview
 This activity prompts students to perform data-oriented research on STEM education in the US, and to develop their own claims about what might be causing the country’s ongoing deficit of STEM workers.
 Writer Malcolm Gladwell has argued that low success rates among would-be STEM should be understood as a psychological inevitable outcome rather than a failure on the part of STEM professors or their students.